 If you have never eaten this style of food before, ask for a little guidance, particularly in relation to how spicy or otherwise you like your food, also if you'd prefer a dry or wet curry with sauce or not.
 Typically a main meal consists of a meat dish with rice and/or bread (one each and share the other, e.g a naan bread or roti each plus a shared rice) and possibly a vegetable side dish.
 If you are unsure if you can cope with the spiciness, a raita (yogurt dish) will help calm it down.
 There are usually lots of purely vegetarian options too.
 The food is brought on a collection of serving plates and each person has their plate to eat off, so Indian meals lend themselves ideally to sharing of the different dishes which helps a lot when you aren't so sure what it is you will be getting.

 Where to get a British Style Curry in Britain: There are Indian restaurants in every town and city and many villages, so finding one is not difficult.
 If going somewhere new I look for "Tandoori" in the name or description which signifies that the restaurant has a Tandoor, a vertical clay-lined oven which may be used to cook meat on skewers, but more importantly produces the best naan and roti breads.

 You may see various curries on the menu in many other kinds of restaurant, particularly pubs, don't be tempted, they are nowhere near as good as the versions you will get at an actual Indian restaurant.

 Pie and Mash

-To me as an Englishman but not a Londoner, the inclusion of pie and mash here is a little incongruous, it appears as many visitors from overseas express an intention or interest in trying it, though it is not a common dish in the UK, being particularly associated with east and south London.
+As an Englishman but not a Londoner, the inclusion of pie and mash here feels a little out of place, I include it as many visitors from overseas express an intention or interest in trying it.
+It is not a common dish in the UK, being associated with east and south London.
 It is a working class food traditionally served at Pie, Mash and Eel Shops, "shops" is a misnomer, they are small cheap restaurants where you sit and eat the food at tables.